Share this post

 - How much money will my family need to continue living the lifestyle they are accustomed to—as well as pay current monthly expenses, such as mortgage, rent, and any future expenses?

-Life insurance rates have decreased, making now a great time to shop around for a more affordable policy.
-It’s recommended that you carefully compare your current life insurance policy with the one you’re considering as a replacement.
+Rates have decreased, making now a great time to shop around for a more affordable policy.
+It’s recommended that you carefully compare your current life policy with the one you’re considering as a replacement.

 It’s recommended to keep the following factors in mind: